Black forest preserves

 Place jars in canner, ensuring that they are completely covered with water.
 Bring to a boil and process for 10 minutes.
 Remove canner lid.
 Wait 5 minutes, then remove jars, cool, and store.

-2 responses to Black forest preserves
+5 responses to Black Forest Preserves

 can i substitute the cherries for say, like plums/peaches? my mom has tons of plums and peaches right now and would love to make some preserves to complement a cheese platter… got any thoughts?